zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Pierre says, “Not yet,” meaning yes, we haven’t dis covered anything revolutionary yet.
 “But,” Pierre continues, “you’re close to a breakth rough.”
 A “breakthrough” (breakthrough) – one word – is a sudden and signifi cant discovery, something that advances your knowledge or your ability to do something significantly.
 Pierre thinks Irene is “close to a breakthrough.”
 He says,  “That’s evident” (evident).”That’s evident” means that’s apparent.
 T hat’s easy to see.
 That’s obvious.

 Irene, however, says, “I think you might be oversta ting the case.”
-“To overstate (overstate) the case (case)” means to exaggerate, t o describe something as being bigger or more important than it really is.
+“To overstate (overstate) the case (case)” means to exaggerate, to describe something as being bigger or more important than it really is.
 I rene says, “If we do make a

 small breakthrough, it will only contribute,” or ad d, “to the current body of knowledge in the field, not turn the field on its h ead.”

 A “body of knowledge” is a certain amount of inform ation or research about a certain area of study.
 You could talk about the bod y of knowledge in physics.
 That would include everything we know, basically, a bout physics or perhaps about one specific area of physics.
 “To turn someth ing on its head” means to change something completely, to change something en tirely.
-Irene is saying that whatever discovery is made by her, it’s not going t o “turn the field,” whatever area of study she’s working in, “on its head.”
+Irene is saying that whatever discovery is made by her, it’s not going to “turn the field,” whatever area of study she’s working in, “on its head.”
 It’s  not going to change it completely.

 Pierre disagrees.
 He says, “I think you’re downplay ing the possible impact of such a discovery.”
 “To downplay” (downplay) means to do or say something that makes something not seem very important or signific ant – to treat something as being less important than it really is.
 It’s sort of the opposite of “overstating the case.”
 Pierre says that he thinks Irene is “downpla ying the possible impact” (impact) of a discovery.
 The “impact” is the influe nce, the consequences.